Carolyn Bertozzi: Personal life

 Bertozzi grew up in Lexington, Massachusetts, the daughter of the late Norma Gloria (Berringer) and William Bertozzi.
 Her father was of Italian descent.
 Her maternal grandparents were from Nova Scotia, Canada.
 She has two sisters, one of whom, Andrea Bertozzi, is on the mathematics faculty at the University of California, Los Angeles.
 Her father was a physics professor at the Massachusetts Institute of Technology.

-Bertozzi's upbringing in a scientific household influenced her career path.
-Her father's position as a physics professor exposed her and her sisters to scientific concepts from an early age.
-She briefly considered pursuing music, having won several awards for musical compositions in high school, but ultimately chose to focus on science.

-Bertozzi briefly considered a music career.
-In high school, she won several awards for music compositions and musical accomplishments.
-Her talent on the keyboard earned her offers as a music major from several university rock bands, but she felt that she was "always centered on the sciences".
+She briefly considered a music major after her keyboard skills earned her places in several college rock bands, but felt she was "always centered on the sciences."
+She continued to make room for music, eventually learning bass guitar.

 Bertozzi is a lesbian and has been out since the late 1980s.
+She and her wife have three sons.
 As an open lesbian in academia and science, she has served as a role model for students and colleagues.